Azerbaijan sentences opposition journalist to 5 years in jail

 Rights advocates accuse veteran President Ilham Aliyev’s government of muzzling and jailing opponents -- charges it denies.
 Hazi had written critical articles about Aliyev.

 Several other journalists and human rights defenders were sentenced to prison terms last year on charges including tax evasion, illegal business activity and hooliganism.
-Defense lawyers called the charges unfounded and politically motivated.
+Defence lawyers called the charges unfounded and politically motivated.

 The Azeri government escalated its repression against its critics in 2014, with a dramatic deterioration in its already poor rights record, Human Rights Watch (HRW) said in its annual World Report published on Thursday.